-Modern materials such as PVCu and aluminium means that windows can often have a very long lifespan before they start to present problems.
+Modern materials such as PVCu and aluminium mean that windows can often have a very long lifespan before presenting problems.

 But many of us still live in homes with wooden windows, often cheaply manufactured and installed as part of an 'estate' build by workers skilled in other trades.